 Includes 1 mount (turret) with barrels.

-These "Lightweight" versions were known as "Single Knuckle" mounts during World War II, so named because of the single "bump" on the turret roof.
+These "Lightweight" versions were known as "Single Knuckle" mounts during World War II, so named due to the single "bump" on the turret roof.
 Compared to the "late version", the early version, reproduced here, appeared sometime before 1944, had a different arrangement of stiffeners on the front of the gunhouse, differently positioned equipment box, differently shaped shell ejection chute, and fewer fasteners on access hatches.
 Three of these mounts are often seen on "round bridge" Fletcher class destroyers such as USS Fletcher DD-445 herself, and destroyers of the earlier Sims, Benson and Gleaves classes.

 Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, for example, three "Single Knuckle" lightweight mounts were carried, all fit on top of deckhouses in superfiring positions, known there as "Mount 52", "Mount 53" and "Mount 54".
 The other two mounts were "Double Knuckle" heavyweight Mod.41 mounts, available separately.
 The two "double knuckle" mounts were fit to the main deck.

 - overall dimensions and details scaled from official US Navy O.P.
 1112 drawings dated March, 1945 and measurements taken from a surviving Mod.60 mount aboard the museum ship USS Kidd DD-661